 If Austen doesn't use a sudden windfall as a plot device, does this mean she takes a more realistic view of money, or a critical one?
 Does she bring up money problems as a form of social commentary or social protest?
 Next post.

 The rich uncles who popped up out of nowhere usually come from the East or West Indies.
 The British sugar colonies provided novelists with a convenient source of windfall inheritances.
 You could acquire a large fortune without having estates in the UK or a noble family tree.
 Being a West Indian planter still placed you higher on the social scale than if you made your money in trade, although 18th century novels often portrayed West Indians as vulgar upstarts with crude manners.
 As well, very often authors packed their characters off to the East or West Indies to get them out of England for plot purposes, as in the case of Motherless Mary and many other stories.
 But the notable thing is that the deus ex machina rich-uncle-leaving-his-fortune trope is not attended with reflections on the immoral source of the wealth.

 While the Bertrams of Mansfield Park have income from the West Indies and Mrs. Norris makes references to difficulties with the "Antigua estate," Austen does not use the Bertram's income from the West Indies as a plot solution in the sense of a rich uncle arriving with a convenient fortune.
-There is no West Indian fortune showered on Fanny and in fact, we never learn if Sir Thomas sorted out his business issues there, whatever they were.
+There is no West Indian fortune showered on Fanny and in fact, we are given very little information about Sir Thomas's "estate" in Antigua.
 But sending people to a distant part of the globe was a very common plot device in 18th century novels and in Mansfield Park, Sir Thomas's absence is essential to the plot.